5 Ways to Save Money on Your Move

 These are all understandable expectations, and we work hard to meet or exceed them with each for our customers.
 But, whether or not you choose BigSteelBox as your moving company, we still want to help you save money on your move.
-Here are a few of the top ways we’ve found you can cut costs when moving:
+Read on for our top tips...

 1. Do the Packing Yourself

 Packing is probably the most time consuming part of the job, but it’s one part of a move that most of us can handle, and doing it yourself will save you money.

 Even if you’ll still need to hire professionals to help you move larger pieces (like furniture and mattresses), packing up all your smaller items will cut costs if you’re being charged an hourly rate by a moving or packing company.
 The key is to be organized and to prepare as far in advance as you can.